BranislavModriansky/peregrin/README.md

-# Peregrin is a py-shiny application for exploratory analysis of cell tracking data
+# Peregrin - a Py-Shiny application for exploratory analysis of cell tracking data

 <!-- TODO: Add demonstrational video -->